pawelzny/vo/README.rst

 =============

 Value accept any ``key=value`` pairs.
 These pairs will be attached to object as attributes.
 Once created values are immutable.
-Can't be changed or deleted.
+Attributes can't be changed or deleted.

 .. code-block:: python